Zyflamend is a combination of several herbal extracts. Unlike many herbal products on

 This

-product contains the following herbs: Basil, Turmeric, Ginger, Green tea,
+product contains the following herbs and others: Basil, Turmeric, Ginger, Green tea,

 Rosemary, Hu Zhang, Barberry, Oregano, and Scullcap.